 - To help me try to conquer the fear and anxiety I suffer due to my ‘White Coat Syndrome’, and

-- To create an informative, first-person reference for people who were considering coming over to Pondicherry and train at the Aravind Eye Hospital.
+- To create an informative, first-person reference for people who were considering coming over to Pondicherry to volunteer or train at the Aravind Eye Hospital.

 So, why am I feeling so proud, you ask?
-Because, I bit the bullet, went out to the hospital and took a personalised, guided tour of their facilities, among other things.
+Because, I bit the bullet yesterday and went out to the hospital and took a personalised, guided tour of their facilities, among other things.
 But not only did I get to see the inner workings there, I was also able to witness how the other 95% live here in Pondicherry, the real India.

 Our journey to the hospital started at 8:00am.
-The hospital is only about 10km away, but it takes at least half an hour to get there, due to the traffic, in our tiny little ‘auto’ (a motorised, covered tri-shaw).
-The further away from our small French Quarter we strayed, the more drastically the scenery changed.
+The hospital is only about 10km away, but it takes at least half an hour to get there due to the traffic in our tiny little ‘auto’ (the same as a tuk-tuk, a motorised, covered tri-shaw).
+The further away from our resort in Pondicherry’s small French Quarter we strayed, the more drastically the scenery changed.
 We have stray dogs in our area, hell, I saw a stray dalmatian the other night.
-We’ve also been to the “other side of the canal” and ventured into the Tamil areas, but just not this far.
-Our auto driver had balls, and brains, of steel, our fearless charioteer through a maze of dogs, cattle and unroadworthy automobiles of all descriptions, driven by some of the most reckless drivers I’ve ever witnessed.
+We’ve also been to the other side of the canal and ventured into the Tamil areas, but just not this far.
+Our auto driver had both balls and brains of steel, our fearless charioteer through a maze of dogs, cattle, and unroadworthy automobiles of all descriptions, driven by some of the most reckless drivers I’ve ever witnessed.
 When we had first made the two-and-a-half hour trip from Chennai Airport to Pondicherry a week ago, I was nervous for the same reason.
-But now I know I was just being overly cautious; On that occasion, our taxi had, not only seat-belts, but doors keeping us in the vehicle.
-Also, we didn’t have to avoid potholes for fear of jackknifing on that trip.
-Today, we did.
+But now I know I was just being overly cautious; on that occasion our taxi had not only seat-belts, but doors keeping us in the vehicle.
+Also, we didn’t have to avoid potholes for fear of jackknifing on that trip, but today we did.
 Indian traffic is bad, but there are several factors that make it so.
-Drivers in South-East Asia are notoriously terrible, but take the driving ability, or lack thereof, of the worst driver from that entire region, put that person on every motorbike or scooter or in every car and then just let them go for it.
+Drivers in South-East Asia are notoriously terrible, but take the driving ability, or lack thereof, of the worst driver from that entire region, put that person on every motorbike, scooter, or in every car and then just let them go for it.
 At its absolute worst, i.e. the end of the school day, increase the volume of traffic 10-fold.
-The general mentality is that the vehicle with the loudest horn has right of way, thus, it is usually a size ratio: Buses, then cars and small trucks, then autos and, lastly, bikes.
+The general mentality is that the vehicle with the loudest horn has right of way, thus it is usually a size ratio: Buses, then cars and small trucks, then autos and, lastly, bikes.
 These are all trumped, however, by anything bovine-drawn, as cows are considered holy.
 Also, if a vehicle cuts another vehicle off, it seems it is then the responsibility of the vehicle that has been cut off to stop, because, well… no reason, really, they are just in the way now.
 Our driver must have thought all of his various Gods had his back, because he wasn’t giving way to anyone!

 For patients, there are two options, Paid or Free treatment.
 The benefits of paid treatment are quite simple: For a fee of ₹60 (approx US$0.95), the patient receives an air-conditioned waiting room and a commitment to be served within 90 minutes.
 For patients who choose the free option, their waiting room has a fan and a few windows open (remember the mosquitoes I mentioned in a previous post?) and there is a first in, first served policy.
 Also, if surgery is required, patients who opt for free care can only have manual, not laser surgery, and their wards are extremely basic.
 The hospital operates on a ‘Robin Hood’ policy, where the profit generated from paying patients is then used to cross-subsidise and fund free surgeries for poor people, as opposed to relying solely on government funding.